s-simpson/cssu_door/README_CSSU_DOOR.txt

 door_open_tweets.txt
 door_closed_tweets.txt

-tweets of max 125 characters (125 characters + 15 character timestamp to be added later) is equal to the 140 character limit of twitter
+tweets of max 124 characters (124 characters + 16 character timestamp to be added later) is equal to the 140 character limit of twitter, if we go over 140 characters, we get a Twython error.

-need a timestamp for uniqueness of the tweet as you can't resend the same tweet within about a day or so (twitter restriction)
+need a timestamp for uniqueness of the tweet as you can't resend the same tweet within about a day or so (twitter restriction against automatic posting or boring twitter messages, and to save on storage space)

 can't send a tweet over 140 characters either. (error)
 =========================================================================================================